Sabrinas Organizing

 Now, it's time to plan your meal for the week.

 Pick a day that is not busy for you.
 Pull out this list and create a menu for that week's dinner.
 Add each of the ingredients to the bins for that particular day.
-If you want you can have bins in both places, labeled the same day.
-Or you can have one bin labeled "dinner for tonight" in the fridge AND the pantry.
+If you want, you can have bins labeled on the same day in both places.
+Alternatively, you can have one bin labeled "dinner for tonight" in both the fridge and the pantry (affiliate).
 Then, place the items needed for that dinner in those bins.
-Remember to place your "Meals my family loves list" in a safe place so you can refer to it often when you are planning that week's menu.
+Remember to place your "Meals my family loves list" in a safe (affiliate) place so you can refer to it often when you are planning that week's menu.

 This week's dinner menu worksheet

-By adding these columns, it will assist you to allow for delegating.
-Maybe establish a system where each family member cooks one day a week.
-You can also write on this dinner menus sheet when you plan on doing take out during the week.
+By adding these columns, you will be able to delegate tasks.
+For example, you could establish a system where each family member cooks one day a week.
+You can also use this dinner menu sheet to plan takeout for the week.

-I hope this meal planning system helps you and your family make healthy choices for your dinner meals.
+I hope this meal planning system helps you and your family make healthy choices for dinner.

-Below are some meal ideas I found online to get even more inspired.
+Below are some meal ideas I found online to further inspire you.

 12 Fast & Frugal Meal Ideas for Busy Moms